Header blog

 If the project is too large for the subsidiary, then the parent company may apply as lead applicant.
 To keep in mind though that IFE will not finance projects that serve to refinance, restructure or rehabilitate a subsidiary or any company in general.

-Are newly created or being created businesses eligible?
+Are newly created or companies to be created eligible?

 When submitting the concept note, the project should be at what stage?
 Funding plan closed?
 Project in progress?
 Project completed, and since when?
 Possibility of refinancing?